Stacking Up Positive Results for Beverage Distribution

 Pallet flow is low maintenance and can be designed to work with nearly any pallet size or style.

-Pallet Flow Rack - Apex Companies
+Case Picking - Apex Companies

 Push-Back Rack

 Push-back is another dynamic, dense storage option.
 It is loaded and picked from a single aisle, therefore supporting LIFO inventory rotation.
 Pallets are loaded onto nested carts one at a time.
-As a new pallet is loaded the top cart is pushed back to reveal a waiting cart.
+As a new pallet is loaded, the top cart is pushed back to reveal a waiting cart.
 As pallets are withdrawn from the system, the rear cart flows forward to fill the pick face.
 Typically, push-back systems go up to 3-4 pallets deep.

-Push-Back Pallet Rack - Apex Companies
+Push-Back Rack - Apex Companies

 Layer Picking

-Layer picking is a method of order selection used in high-volume staging or mixing centers that allows for full layers of cases to be picked in one single pick from a pallet using a clamp or suction attachment affixed to the forklift.
+Layer picking is a method of order selection used in high-volume staging or mixing centers that allow for full layers of cases to be picked in one single pick from a pallet using a clamp or suction attachment affixed to the forklift.
 Layer picking has steadily gained in popularity as the need for high-volume, case-picking increases to meet demand within an ever-expanding SKU universe.
 Layer picking produces an exponential rise in pick rates vs. manual case selection.

 Layer Pick Pallet Rack - Apex Companies

 Automated storage and retrieval systems are incredibly beneficial for the right beverage distribution operation.
 ASRS takes advantage of vertical space and operational efficiencies found in a high-volume fulfillment operation.
-ASRS automation can run 24/7/365 increasing throughput without overtime pay or worker injury.
-It also improves inventory accuracy and response times, while managing seasonality and changing consumer preferences more efficiently.
-ASRS has come a long way in just the past decade from semi-automated to fully automated and fully-integrated.
+ASRS automation can run 24/7/365 ,increasing throughput without overtime pay or worker injury.
+It also improves inventory accuracy and response times while managing seasonality and changing consumer preferences more efficiently.
+ASRS has come a long way in just the past decade, from semi-automated to fully automated and fully integrated.
 Customizing the system to your specific needs has never been easier.

 ASRS Pallet Storage - Apex Companies